University of Murcia

 The University of Murcia (Universidad de Murcia) is the primary institute of higher education in Murcia, Spain.
-With a student population of approximately 38,000, it is the largest university in the Región de Murcia.
-Founded in 1272 AD, the University of Murcia is the third oldest university in Spain, following only the University of Salamanca (1218 AD) and the University of Valladolid (1241 AD), and the thirteenth in the world.
+With a student population of approximately 38,000, it is the largest university in the Region of Murcia.
+Founded in 1272 AD, the University of Murcia is the third oldest university in Spain, following only the University of Salamanca (1218 AD) and the University of Valladolid (1241 AD), and the thirteenth oldest in the world.
 The University of Murcia was established by the King Alfonso X of Castile under the Crown of Castile.

-The majority of the University's facilities and buildings are spread over two campuses: the older is La Merced, situated in the town centre, and the larger is Espinardo, 5km to the north of Murcia.
-A third campus for Medical and Health Studies is currently being built next to the suburban area known as Ciudad Sanitaria Virgen de la Arrixaca, 5km south of the city.
-A new campus had been made in San Javier too, that hosts the Sports Science faculty.
+The majority of the university's facilities and buildings are spread over two campuses: the older is La Merced, situated in the town center, and the larger is Espinardo, 5km to the north of Murcia.

 History

 The first university in Murcia was founded as the Universitas Studiorum Murciana by Alfonso X of Castile around 1272.
 The current modern University of Murcia was founded in 1915, making it the tenth oldest university in Spain among the modern universities, but its seal carries the date of the thirteenth century founding.